paakkis/faceit-api-playerstats/README.md

 - run main.py to generate a JSON file (example included in the repo)

 Notebook file shows some example analysis.
 For example, I've mapped the player's average stats given a specific teammate in their team.

+Here is a picture of a Power BI report made using the json file.

 ![image](https://user-images.githubusercontent.com/85946482/176787681-d6805f9d-b967-4a5e-8814-3b3409bd7ec7.png)